 Please share the news and share this video with your friends.
 You don’t have to give up before you start!
 Great solutions can make everyday living easier and safer and save you Money too!

 A terrific example of this approach is the addition of a Mother in law suite to a client’s existing home.
 No matter how accessible it is for a person using a wheelchair or a walker, with the right planning it can become an area of interest and use for anyone at the time the home is sold.
 It could be a private master bedroom retreat, a space for older teens to call their own, a possible rental area, or a wonderful family room.
 We take care to plan the extra access features such as roll in showers so that thresholds can be added, grab bars removed and walls repaired, and personal equipment touches like bidets or bed room safety equipment can be removed.
+A good prescriptive access design works for the person it is done for because the environment is matched to their goals and abilities.
+A great design also looks good, feels good, and enhances the value of the home.

 The "In-Law Suite"